[Importing corpus data to Korp: technical documentation]

 VRT data may not contain tabs or any line-separating characters anywhere else than as separators of positional attributes and lines, respectively.
 Moreover, the data should not contain any other control characters (characters in the ranges U+0000…U+001F and U+007F…U+009F), nor preferably the Unicode line and paragraph separators (U+2028, U+2029).
 They should be stripped from the data, or if their presence is essential, encoded in a corpus-specific way.
 In addition, soft hyphens (U+00AD) should also be removed.

-The no-break space (NBSP, U+00A0) may be used in the values of positional and structural attributes between other characters.
-However, NBSPs at the beginning and end of an attribute value should be stripped, multiple consecutive NBSPs should be converted to a single one, and values consisting of only NBSPs should be emptied.
-In particular, tokens consisting of only NBSPs should be removed.
-The Unicode characters FIGURE SPACE (U+2007) and NARROW NO-BREAK SPACE (U+202F) (and also THIN SPACE, U+2007, when used as a thousands separator) should be converted to NBSPs and treated as above.
-Other Unicode spaces should be treated as and converterd to plain spaces.
-(Information on Unicode spaces.)
+The space (U+0020) and no-break space (NBSP, U+00A0) may be used in the values of positional and structural attributes between other characters.
+However, spaces and NBSPs at the beginning and end of an attribute value should be stripped, multiple consecutive spaces and NBSPs should be converted to a single one, and values consisting of only spaces and NBSPs should be emptied.
+In particular, tokens consisting of only spaces and NBSPs should be removed.

 Positional (token) attributes